edwindvinas/simpol-interpreter/README.md

 ## About
 * Simpol Interpreter written in C for a fictional SIMPOL language
+* This project is a requirement to create a simple interpreter using C/C++/C#/Java but I am not comfortable coding in all of these language but given my college subject Turbo C, I decided to look for an existing interpreter in Github
-* For someone who didn't study Computer Science, it is difficult to create an interpreter from scratch, let alone studying C
+* For someone who didn't study Computer Science, it is difficult to create an interpreter from scratch, let alone studying C/C++/C#/Java which are the only allowed language in the class
 * We were taught about the basics of how compilers and interpreters work
-* This project is a requirement to create a simple interpreter using C/C++/C#/Java but I am not comfortable coding in all of these language but given my college subject Turbo C, I decided to look for an existing interpreter in Github
-* Forked Original Codes from: https://github.com/BernhardPosselt/interpreter
-* Created own repository called https://github.com/edwindvinas/simpol-interpreter
+* We were also introduced to how to parse the tokens and create syntax/grammar
 * So what now?
 How to start?
 Where to start?
+* Forked Original Codes from: https://github.com/BernhardPosselt/interpreter
+* Created own repository called https://github.com/edwindvinas/simpol-interpreter
 * Analyzed BernhardPosselt's code and I can see this interpreter uses a Lexer and Parser using Lex and Yacc https://docs.google.com/drawings/d/1bP3Y9BvOFyAi5F0yo8LWfVUbtyUkNCrsADHyaYRH1pE/edit
 * Now, aside from reviewing C, I need to also know how Lex and Yacc are used for lexing and parsing